WTVB

 WTVB (1590 AM) is a regional radio station located in Coldwater, Michigan.
 It carries largely classic hits and local news and sports, with Westwood One as its source for national news, and carries Westwood One's Classic Hits Total format.
 Midwest Communications owns WTVB.

 The call letters originally stood for Twin Valley Broadcasters and are in no way connected to any television station, although the station bills itself as "The Voice of Branch County.
 The "valleys" mentioned (ironically Coldwater is in one of the highest parts of southern Lower Michigan) are apparently the short Coldwater River and the St. Joseph River in south-central Michigan.

 WNWN/98.5 "WIN 98-5," licensed to Coldwater and now a country music station primarily targeting the Battle Creek and Kalamazoo areas, was originally WTVB-FM at 98.3, the FM signal that duplicated WTVB when FM radio was new.

 WTVB was known as 16/TVB for many years.
 Even 20+ years after that campaign was stopped, and WTVB was officially known as AM 1590 WTVB, local community members have been known to still refer to the station as 16/TVB.

+History

+WTVB's call letters were assigned in early 1949 to Twin Valley Broadcasters Inc. for a new AM station at 1590 kHz in Coldwater, originally listed with 1,000 watts daytime.
+A June 1949 item in Broadcasting reported that the station planned to begin broadcasting around July 1, 1949.
+The item said WTVB was housed in a new cinder-block building about 1.5 miles south of Coldwater on U.S. Route 27, used a Gates transmitter and console, and had two 188-foot Wincharger towers.
+E. H. Munn Jr. was identified as station director and chief engineer.
+Radio historian Scott Fybush later described WTVB as Coldwater's local AM outlet and "a venerable local voice dating back to 1949", writing that the call letters have been interpreted as either "Twin Valley Broadcasting" or "The Voice of Branch (County)".

+Twin Valley Broadcasters also pursued a television station in Coldwater.
+The 1952 edition of Television Factbook listed an application by Twin Valley Broadcasters Inc. (WTVB) for UHF Channel 24, with 2.1 kW visual power, 1.12 kW aural power, and a proposed transmitter site south of Coldwater on U.S. 27.
+WTVB also had an FM sister station.
+A 1958 FM allocation list showed WTVB-FM at 98.3 MHz in Coldwater, and in 1964 the station's FM sister changed call letters from WTVB-FM to WANG(FM).

+In 1962, WTVB was one of several regional-channel AM stations that petitioned the Federal Communications Commission to allow Class III regional AM stations to operate with as much as 25 kW instead of the 5 kW limit.
+The FCC denied the petitions, citing interference concerns and limited practical service improvement.